Wardrobe 101

 Two tee shirts- one black and one white.
 Buy whatever style is best fitting for you- V neck, cropped, sleeveless?
 I do not typically spend a lot of my tees since they tend to wear out quickly.

-A strand of pearls.
-These do NOT have to be real.
-But buy a good costume strand.
+A strand of classic, elegant pearls .
+These do NOT have to be real since a good costume strand does its job just as well.

 Black pumps.
 You will look amazing in 3” heels, or a 1” heel or kitten heel.
 These are worth investing in.
 If you buy a good quality and you will have them for a LOOOONG time.
 Especially if you have a cobbler tend to them when the heels and soles show wear and tear.